 Safety and suitability govern the choice of fencing, which should be always be of a suitable height: 3ft 6in-4ft 6in (1.08m-1.38m) in the case of horses, and 3ft 3in-4ft 3in (1m-1.3m) for ponies.
 The lower rail should be 1ft 6in (0.5m) above ground level.

 The barrier must be high enough to discourage jumping and also prevent horses from fighting with their neighbours.
 If this is a persistent problem, a double guard fence of electric wire along the top may be the solution.
-Fences must also be close enough to the ground to prevent foals and small ponies from rolling or scrambling under.
+Fencing in horse paddocks must also be close enough to the ground to prevent foals and small ponies from rolling or scrambling under.

 Stallions set their own fencing difficulties, particularly where paddocks have boundaries with adjoining horses.
 Barriers may have to go as high as 6ft (2m), with electric top-wires if a stallion has another male as a neighbour or is in the vicinity of breeding mares.